redxdev/xtlbot/README.md

 ## Plugins

 xtlbot includes a simple to use plugin system.
-Plugins are placed in the "plugins" directory.
-To enable a plugin, put the name of the lua file in "config/plugins.lua".
-The default set of xtlbot commands (help, whoami, role, ping) is implemented as the "default_commands" plugin if you want to see how it works.
+Plugin logic is placed in lua files in the "plugins" directory.
+Plugins may also have files that go in the "config/lang" and "config/plugins" directory.
+To enable a plugin, add the name of it to "config/plugins.lua".

+If you want to see how to write a plugin, take a look at the default set of plugins provided in the "plugins" directory.

 ## Twitch